Calin66/etl-attendance-project/README.md

 -- - department

 For DML we use real data, so I'm not going to share that here, but you can populate the tables and the csv files however you like.
+So, the .env, the CSVs in data/attendance and the DML for your database are not included here.